Skip to article frontmatterSkip to article content

 Next Steps

-Alright, you’ve got the bird’s eye view of the entire pipeline.
+You’ve got the bird’s eye view of the entire pipeline.

 We’re going from base model → instruction-following → preference-aligned.
 Three stages (or four, if you count the RLHF/DPO fork).